 - Ping Monitor Test – This would let you know if your site is actually up and is running or not.
 This also checks the speed of the internet.

-Different Plugins That You Can Use
+Different Plugins and Services That You Can Use

 There are several free, freemium and premium plugins and services available that can help you to monitor the uptime.
 Such plugins and services keep check your site and alert you in case the website is down.
 Listed below in our efficient guide are some of the popular plugins and services that you can opt for.

 HRank.com is a pretty new but promising service for shared hosting provider performance check.
 The service is quite different in nature from the uptime checkers that we already know, it’s not a personal website monitoring software.
 It provides the opportunity to monitor and check the history of shared hosting providers’ uptime and response.

 It also provides the most objective picture of a webhosting performance over a period of time and is meant to help website owners with their choice of a provider.
 HRank also ranks webhostings in terms of the internal ranking system (based on uptime, response time, and other factors.)
 The service is independent and free of charge.

 This plugin supports a lot of features like backups, restores, managing multiple sites, uptime monitoring etc. However, not all of the features are free.
 You would be required to upgrade to the premium business plan in order to monitor the uptime of your site.
 This plugin is worth each and every penny that you spend on it as it sends you even the smallest of details via SMS or e-mails.